Xijiang1997/BOOST-Ising/README.md

 - edgeR
 - lattice

 Firstly, we need to load data and functions.
-For demostration, we load the example data with only 10 genes from the mouse olfactory bulb ST data.
+For demonstration, we load the example data with only 10 genes from the mouse olfactory bulb ST data.

 ```r
 load("data/toy_example.Rdata")